r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 It is safe to instead ignore this error message.

-## Writing/updating R packages for Rtools42
+## Writing/updating R packages for Rtools43

 R packages with only R code do not need any special consideration as they don't need Rtools.
-R packages with native code (C, Fortran, C++) but without any dependencies on external libraries, should not need any Rtools42-specific customizations; they should work even when authored for Rtools4 or older.
+R packages with native code (C, Fortran, C++) but without any dependencies on external libraries, should not need any Rtools43-specific customizations; they should work even when authored for Rtools40 or older.

 Other packages will typically need some updates/consideration, because traditionally R packages on Windows hard-code the list of libraries to link and the include directories for headers, and so far there is not a working, easy-to-use alternative.
-The updates are needed as things change in Rtools, and the changes between Rtools4 and Rtools42 were significant.
+The updates are needed as things change in Rtools.
+The changes between Rtools40 and Rtools43 were significant, but the changes between Rtools42 and Rtools43 have been small and only several CRAN packages had to be updated.

 ### Prepared patches for packages